-Description of the training programme and learning methods of the Master's Degree in Dentistry and Dental Implantology
+Description of the training programme and learning methods

 The Course Council, with the approval of the Faculty Council, specifies the teaching activities provided for in the general framework established by the didactic system.
 To this end, it structures the teaching as integrated courses and elective courses.
 The calendar of all teaching activities is published before the start of the academic year.
 The Courses are taught over semesters.
 For each year, the Faculty Council, upon the proposal of the Course Council, appoints a Coordinator chosen from the lecturers engaged in the teaching activities of the Degree Course.
 The year Coordinator checks, for the semester assigned to them, that the running of the course and the professional training established by the Course council are compatible, and is the person ultimately responsible for ensuring the observance of the calendar, the timetable and the exam dates for all teaching activities performed in that year, pursuant to the decisions made by the competent Academic Bodies, as established by article 21 of the University Didactic Regulations.